 This chocolate frosting may be kept in the refrigerator until needed for other vintage cake recipes.
 It can then be spread on cake layers that are nearly cold.
 This will soften the frosting so that it will spread easily.

-This three-layer cake is a wonderful cake for a young lady's birthday party.
+This three-layer cake is a wonderful cake for a young lady's birthday party or an anniversary.

 1 cup shortening